-Before you use Dreamweaver to insert content created with Adobe Flash, you should be familiar with the following different file types:
+Before you use Dreamweaver to insert content created with Adobe Animate CC, you should be familiar with the following different file types:

 FLA file (.fla)

 The source file for any project and created in the Flash authoring tool.
 This type of file can only be opened in Flash (not in Dreamweaver or in browsers).
 You can open the FLA file in Flash, then publish it as a SWF or SWT file to use in browsers.

 A compiled version of the FLA (.fla) file, optimized for viewing on the web.
 This file can be played back in browsers and previewed in Dreamweaver, but cannot be edited in Flash.

 A video file that contains encoded audio and video data for delivery through Flash® Player.
 For example, if you had a QuickTime or Windows Media video file, you would use an encoder (such as Flash® Video Encoder, or Sorenson Squeeze) to convert the video file to an FLV file.
 For more information, visit the Video Technology Center at www.adobe.com/go/flv_devcenter.

 Use Dreamweaver to add SWF files to your pages, and then preview them in a document or a browser.
 You can also set properties for SWF files in the Property inspector.

 Dreamweaver informs you that two dependent files, expressInstall.swf and swfobject_modified.js, are being saved to a Scripts folder in your site.
 Don’t forget to upload these files when you upload the SWF file to your web server.
 Browsers can’t display the SWF file properly unless you have also uploaded these dependent files.